Everything you need to know about data recovery with the Raise Data Recovery software

 Recovery: Previous versions of the first tree are analyzed with help of the second one and thus get recovered.

-Linux file systems
+The file systems of Linux

 Ext2 file system